 - Public Adjusters– Public adjusters are hired by homeowners to get the maximum settlement for their claim.

-Public adjusters in Burlington, NJ are not paid hourly (beware of any public adjuster who charges by the hour), instead they are paid on a contingency fee basis.
+Public adjusters are not paid hourly (beware of any public adjuster who charges by the hour), instead they are paid on a contingency fee basis.
 A small portion of the settlement will be awarded to the public adjuster once the claim is settled.
 Typically, public adjusters will work on for a fee in the range of 15%-30%.
 The larger the claim the smaller the fee.

 Once a public adjuster is hired by an insured they will begin the claims filing process.
 Their responsibilities are to evaluate the damage to the structure, create a scope of loss, document the claim, value any affected contents, and present their findings to the insurance company.
 The public adjuster will present the claim and negotiate for the fairest settlement with your insurance company adjuster.